jesteffes/personal-assistant/README.md

 # Launch

-To interact with the Personal Assistant app use this replit link below.
+To interact with the Personal Assistant app right click on the link below to open in a new tab.

+Then click on the green Run button and follow the prompts.

 https://replit.com/@jsteffes1/personal-assistant